M. Night Shyamalan’s Glass: Fusion of shards

 *

 To preserve a pristine experience you should watch the film before reading this article.
 (It is also obligatory to have seen Unbreakable and Split to appreciate the full force of Glass.)
-It will start out, however, with some general comments and when entering spoiler territory this will be clearly marked.
+The entire plot will be spoiled.
+For a summary of the plot see here.

 Glass (2019), at 129 minutes M. Night Shyamalan‘s longest film, is the final work of a trilogy.
 Spanning seven important characters and an extraordinary number of events, it is a narratively complex work.
 In this, the finale proves to be as tonally diverse as the previous instalments: Unbreakable (2000), a meditative mood piece, and Split (2016), a character-oriented suspense film.